Social Bias in Popular Question-Answering Benchmarks: Results

 \subsection{Benchmark Data Analysis Results}

-Next, we analyzed distributions of gender, occupation, religion and location properties found for entities across 20 benchmark datasets (see Table \ref{tab:checklist}, Appendix~\ref{paper_checklist}), following the procedure described in Section~\ref{data_analysis_method}.\footnote{The selection of demographic markers reflects dimensions that are frequently discussed in the social bias in NLP literature~\citep{sheng-etal-2021-societal}.} The absolute number of entities differs greatly between benchmarks (see Table \ref{tab:entity_counts}, Appendix~\ref{external_annotations}) due to differences in dataset sizes or the nature of the contents, e.g., HotpotQA (>20k entities) is inherently related to Wikipedia and, thus, highly overlaps with Wikidata, but MMLU (<100 entities) is designed to include knowledge not found on Wikipedia\footnote{For MMLU, we only matched entities of type \textit{class of anatomical entity}, \textit{cell type}, and the like.} and the commonsense benchmark COPA (<100 entities) does mostly not rely on real-world entities in its examples.\footnote{Example: "The man dropped on the floor. \textit{What happened as a result?}"} For other commonsense and scholarly benchmarks we were in fact able to retrieve large numbers of entities suitable for our analysis: E.g., 893 \textit{human} and 365 \textit{fictional human} entities in SIQA, 480 \textit{human} and 99 \textit{fictional human} instances in GSM8K, or 317 mentions of \textit{U.S. States} in ScienceQA.
+To find more evidence towards answering RQ2 and RQ3, we analyzed distributions of gender, occupation, religion and location properties found for entities across 20 benchmark datasets (see Table \ref{tab:checklist}, Appendix~\ref{paper_checklist}), following the procedure described in Section~\ref{data_analysis_method}.\footnote{The selection of demographic markers reflects dimensions that are frequently discussed in the social bias in NLP literature~\citep{sheng-etal-2021-societal}.} The absolute number of entities differs greatly between benchmarks (see Table \ref{tab:entity_counts}, Appendix~\ref{external_annotations}) due to differences in dataset sizes or the nature of the contents, e.g., HotpotQA (>20k entities) is inherently related to Wikipedia and, thus, highly overlaps with Wikidata, but the commonsense benchmark COPA (<100 entities) does mostly not rely on real-world entities in its examples.\footnote{Example: "The man dropped on the floor. \textit{What happened as a result?}"} \footnote{The entity linker was validated on a small subset of data, consisting of 50 randomly selected items from each benchmark.
+The first author annotated these random samples by manually listing the Wikidata QIDs associated to entities mentioned therein.
+The Micro F1 score across benchmarks is .73 (precision=.63, recall=.87).}